FULL SPEED AHEAD with Thomas the Train™

 - Purchase tickets in advance.
 Train rides are every 30 minutes, but many of the earlier times sell out.

 - Arrive at Smiths Creek Depot about 15 minutes before your scheduled train ride.
 The depot is about a 15-20 minute walk from most parking areas.
+Plus, one of the most exciting parts of the day is standing there as Thomas pulls into the station before your ride.

 - Plan to arrive early and stay late.
 There is so much to see and do.